petrvanblokland/DesignDesignSpace/DDS-home.md

 * 3<span class="sup">rd</span> workshop €290 ($330)
 * 4<span class="sup">th</span> workshop Free

 You can subscribe and pay for the workshops one by one.
 DesignDesign.Space keeps track of the total amount of workshops that you did.

-Pricing is for students, single designers and small studios.

 Your place in a workshop is confirmed, once the payment is received.

+This pricing is for students, single designers and small studios.
 Pricing for corporate usage and custom made workshops is upon request.

 <a href="https://docs.google.com/forms/d/1vLKGROUx03Sm3QGWEwuP1f7Uo1v4qQCmG1FlaxOT88A" target="external">Subscribe here</a>